sajjadGG/book-python/database/sqlalchemy/core-model.rst

 Metadata
 --------
-* Metadata represents connection between Python object and a database
+Metadata represents connection between Python object and a database.
+In order to create a Metadata object import it from sqlalchemy:

-Create Metadata object:

 >>> from sqlalchemy import MetaData
 >>>